How Accuracy Happens in Biometric Wearables

-Now let’s talk about how accuracy in biometric wearables actually happens.
+Let’s talk about how accuracy in biometric wearables actually happens.
 Specifically, how does shining light into a person’s body and detecting the scattered light (a methodology known as PPG) result in an accurate indication of your blood flow properties, such as heart rate or blood pressure, in real-time on the screen of your favorite wearable device or mobile fitness app?
 The process of making PPG accurate in wearables has been a mystery to the general public, and even to many veterans in the wearables and hearables industry.
-We’ve written about many of the challenges in optical heart rate sensing before, so let’s look at how the technology works and how state-of-the-art technology can be applied towards accurate biometric wearables.
+We’ve written about many of the before, so let’s look at how the technology works and how state-of-the-art technology can be applied towards accurate biometric wearables.

 How Biometric Wearable Technology Works